memgraph/docs/mage/query-modules/python/date.md

 #### Output:

-- `formatted: str` ➡ received time in the specified format
+- `formatted: str` ➡ received time in the specified format.

 #### Usage: